 Risk factors for CA-MRSA

-Participating in contact sports.
-MRSA can spread easily through cuts and abrasions and skin-to-skin contact.
+- Participating in contact sports.
+MRSA can spread easily through cuts and scrapes and skin-to-skin contact.

-Living in crowded or unsanitary conditions.
-Outbreaks of MRSA have occurred in military training camps, child care centers and jails.
+- Living in crowded or unsanitary conditions.
+MRSA outbreaks have occurred in military training camps, child care centers and jails.

-Men having sex with men.
-Homosexual men have a higher risk of developing MRSA infections.
+- Men having sex with men.
+Men who have sex with men have a higher risk of developing MRSA infections.

 MRSA infections may affect your:

-Keep wounds covered.
-Keep cuts and abrasions clean and covered with sterile, dry bandages until they heal.
-The pus from infected sores may contain MRSA, and keeping wounds covered will help prevent the bacteria from spreading.
+- Keep wounds covered.
+Keep cuts and scrapes clean and covered with clean, dry bandages until they heal.
+The pus from infected sores may contain MRSA, and keeping wounds covered can help prevent the spread of the bacteria.

-Keep personal items personal.
+- Keep personal items personal.
 Avoid sharing personal items such as towels, sheets, razors, clothing and athletic equipment.
-MRSA spreads on contaminated objects as well as through direct contact.
+MRSA spreads on infected objects as well as through direct contact.

 Preparing for an appointment

-While you may initially consult your family physician, he or she may refer you to a specialist, depending on which of your organ systems is affected by the infection.
-For example, a dermatologist specializes in skin conditions, while a cardiologist treats heart disorders.
+While you may initially consult your family doctor, he or she may refer you to a specialist, depending on which of your organs is affected by the infection.
+For example, he or she may refer you to a doctor trained in skin conditions (dermatologist) or a doctor trained in heart conditions (cardiologist).

 What you can do